sirateek/lineapihelper/README.md

   })
 })
 ```
-### For more information, Please go to the [wiki](https://github.com/sirateek/lineapihelper/wiki) to see the package documentation
+### For more information, Please go to the [package reference wiki](https://github.com/sirateek/lineapihelper/wiki/Package-Reference) to see the package documentation

 ### Dependency Structure
 LINE API Helper use these dependencies in background to handle the command.